magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 1.6.5 =
+* NEW: Now copies ACF file field-type.
 * Now correctly copies post_slug if it has been updated by used.
-* NEW: Now copies ACF file field-type.
+* Improved method of post content image collection.

 = 1.6.4 =
 * Users will now see if there is a linked post no matter their role or restrictions.